Calabi-Yau Metrics with K\"ahler Moduli Dependence: Conclusions

 There are several natural directions for further development.
 First, while the present work focuses on K\"ahler moduli dependence, extending the framework to incorporate complex-structure moduli would be highly desirable.
 Achieving simultaneous analytic control over both sectors would represent a significant step towards fully moduli-dependent analytic approximations of Calabi--Yau metrics and would substantially broaden the scope of phenomenological applications.
 Second, one could attempt to bypass the intermediate neural-network stage and use symbolic regression directly, incorporating the Ricci-flatness condition into the loss function from the outset.
 In such an approach, one would aim to learn analytic expressions for the \K potential by directly minimising a functional encoding the Monge--Amp\`ere equation.
 Although computationally demanding~\cite{Mirjanic:2024gek}, especially in higher-dimensional moduli spaces, improved implementations and parallelisation strategies may render this approach viable.
-Finally, we emphasise that the analytic \K potentials presented here are fitted approximations to numerically learned Ricci-flat solutions.
-Computing the metric requires taking additional derivatives, so fitting and numerical errors may propagate and potentially be amplified.
-Therefore, one should not necessarily expect the analytically reconstructed metrics to be as close to Ricci-flatness as the underlying neural network metrics.
-It is possible that higher line bundle degrees $k_i$ are required to achieve comparable $\sigma$-measures at the metric level.
-Nevertheless, an important open question is whether the analytic expressions obtained here already suffice for approximate analytic computations of metric-dependent physical quantities.
+An important avenue for future work is to determine how large the line bundle degree must be taken in order for the analytically reconstructed metric to achieve a level of Ricci-flatness comparable to that of the numerical metric.
+While the results presented here show that the analytic metric remains Ricci-flat to a good approximation, a noticeable gap persists relative to the neural-network solution.
+It remains to be seen whether this discrepancy can be reduced, or even eliminated, by constructing Ansatzes associated with higher-degree line bundles.
+Equally important is to assess the extent to which the current analytic approximations already suffice for the computation of metric-dependent physical quantities.